wolfgangasdf/iqp-book/development.md

 Bugs:
 * Numbering of equations etc, should be chapter-wise
+* The table of contents on the left should be expanded
 * code-cell output should be centered
 * Overview chapter should have no number
-* Latex numbering sometimes strange
+* Latex numbering wrong

 ### install in addition to anaconda